chanzuckerberg/miniwdl/docs/runner_reference.md

 Details:

-* With the cache enabled in persistent configuration, `--no-cache` disables it for one run.
-* Cached outputs are stored as `*.json` files in the cache directory, which can simply be deleted when no longer needed.
+* Cached outputs are stored as `*.json` files under the cache directory, which can simply be deleted when no longer needed
+* Local File and Directory inputs & outputs are referenced at their original paths, not copied into the cache directory
-* Cache entries are invalidated if any referenced files have been deleted or show a modification timestamp (mtime) newer than the cache `*.json` file
+* Cache entries are automatically invalidated if any referenced local File or Directory is later modified or deleted (based on modification timestamps)
-* The call cache does NOT take into account the contents of external URIs and docker images.
+  * However, the cache does NOT test whether downloaded URIs or docker images may have changed
+* With the cache enabled in configuration, `--no-cache` disables it for one run